Outdoors or On-Line

 If you would prefer to sit in a park under a tree, in the comfort of your own backyard, or do a ‘walk and talk’ session in your safe nature place, then our approach may be a refreshing and welcome change.
 There is also a growing body of research showing that simply being in nature has a positive effect on your physical, social, emotional and mental wellbeing.

 You can read more about How We Work using our integrative therapeutic approach incorporating eco-therapy, narrative therapy and art therapy.
-Lucy is an accredited member of the Australian Association of Social Workers, The Association of Nature and Forest Therapy Guides and Programs and Nature and Wellbeing Australia.
+Lucy is an Accredited Mental Health Social Worker with the Australian Association of Social Workers, a member of the Association of Nature and Forest Therapy Guides and Programs and Nature and Wellbeing Australia.
 She has a current Working With Children Check (No. WWC1564166E).